Dave Rowntree

-David Alexander De Horne Rowntree (born 8 May 1964) is an English musician, politician, solicitor, composer and animator.
-He is the drummer for the rock band Blur and was a Labour Party councillor for Norfolk County Council from 2017 until 2021.
+David Alexander De Horne Rowntree (born 8 May 1964) is an English musician, politician, composer and animator.
+He is best known as the drummer for the rock band Blur.

+In his political career, Rowntree served on the Norfolk County Council from 2017 to 2021 representing the Labour Party, and unsuccessfully stood for Parliament as a Labour candidate in the 2010 and 2024 general elections.

 Early life

-Rowntree was born in Colchester, Essex, to musical parents – Susan, a viola player, and John, a sound engineer at the BBC.
-He has an older sister named Sara.
-He attended the Gilberd School, Colchester during the week, and the Landermere Music School, Thorpe-le-Soken, at weekends, where he studied percussion.
+David Alexander De Horne Rowntree was born in Colchester, Essex, at Colchester Maternity Hospital on 8 May 1964, to musical parents – Susan, a viola player, and John, a sound engineer at the BBC.
+De Horne was his family's original surname, inherited from his father's Huguenot ancestry.
+"When they settled in Yorkshire, the surname Rowntree was as common as Smith, so they changed ours to blend in," Rowntree explained in a 2023 interview.
+He has an elder sister named Sara.
+He attended The Gilberd School in Colchester during the week, and the Landermere Music School, Thorpe-le-Soken, at weekends, where he studied percussion.
 He played percussion with his father in the Colchester Silver Band, a brass band.
 After leaving school he studied for a Higher National Diploma (HND) in Computer Science at Thames Polytechnic, and started his career as a computer programmer for Colchester Borough Council.

 Music career

 Blur

 Rowntree played in bands with Graham Coxon while they were growing up in Colchester.
 He also knew Coxon's father, who taught jazz classes at Landermere.
 In 1989, Coxon introduced Rowntree to Damon Albarn, who was forming a band around Goldsmiths, University of London.
 Rowntree was asked to join and left his job to move to London.
 With the addition of Alex James, and after two name changes, the band settled on Blur and were signed to Food Records, which was distributed through EMI.
 EMI later acquired Food Records and Blur were absorbed into EMI.